treemorse/nis/module3/Income_Distribution_Analysis_Presentation.md

 - **Economic Insights:** High-income class activities are riskier; the medium-income class's role is reduced.

 - **Future Work:** Apply the model globally and validate with comprehensive data.

----

-## Acknowledgments

-- Acknowledge contributors and data sources.

-- Recognize foundational work by previous researchers.

----

-## Questions

-- Open the floor for questions and further discussion.